 useradd -s /bin/nologin blahusername

-Creating a System User
+Creating a System User on dedicated server

 System users are created just like regular users, only using the -r option at creation time.
 However, they won’t have a default home directory unless you specify one with the -m option and a home directory path.
 Also, no mail directory will be created at the time either.
 Creating a system user can be done with: